“PBM” Reform and Defending Patient Access

 Bipartisan Focus is Producing Results Across the Nation

 States are recognizing the need to enact PBM reform – and to press forward with implementation, enforcement, and oversight despite PBMs’ efforts to roll back reforms.
-States enacted 101 PBM reform bills in 2021 and 2022.
-In 2023, 31 bills have been enacted across 27 states, which have led to 55 policy changes consistent with NACDS’ Principles of PBM Reform.
-One or more aspects of the NACDS Principles now have been adopted in every state – though much, much more work is needed in the states.
+From 2021 to 2023, states have enacted more than 130 new PBM reform laws.
+One or more aspects of the NACDS Principles of PBM Reform now have been adopted in every state – though much, much more work is needed in the states.
 Further, this does not in any way mitigate the need for federal action on the issues that it must address.

 State Spotlight: